"... remote Pimlico, a distant outpost of Empire where even the bus numbers were unrecognisable."

 The normal service runs between Brixton and either Seven Sisters or Walthamstow.
 Currently no trains terminate at Victoria.

-Between Seven Sisters and Brixton the peak service is 30tph and the off-peak 24tph.
-Between Walthamstow and Seven Sisters it is 18tph at all times.
+Between Seven Sisters and Brixton the peak service is 34tph and the off-peak 24tph (27tph on Saturday afternoons).
+Between Walthamstow and Seven Sisters it is 26tph in the peak and 18tph off-peak.

 key to notation

 Locations are listed down the page in the southbound direction.

 |[tubes cross over]|

 |302829||38.72||King's Cross St. Pancras|